Stock Analysis on Net

 Net Operating Profit After Taxes (NOPAT)

-The net operating profit after taxes displays a consistent upward trend across the analyzed periods, starting from 2,699 million US dollars in 2020 and reaching 6,814 million US dollars in 2024.
-This represents a significant increase, more than doubling over the five-year span.
-The most notable growth appears between 2022 and 2023, where NOPAT increased sharply from 3,833 to 6,386 million US dollars.
+The net operating profit after taxes demonstrates a consistent upward trend over the five-year period.
+Starting at 2,699 million US dollars in 2020, it increased substantially to 6,814 million US dollars by 2024.
+The most notable jump occurred between 2022 and 2023, where NOPAT rose from 3,833 million to 6,386 million US dollars, indicating improved operational efficiency or higher profitability.

 Cost of Capital